DanielDimitrov5/NFT-Marketplace-FE/README.md

 - `/create-collection` - Allows users to create a new NFT collection.

-- `/add-existing-collection` - Allows users to add an existing NFT collection to the marketplace.

 - `/mint-from` - Displays a list of collections from which a user can mint NFTs.

 - `/mint-from/:id` - Allows users to mint new NFTs from a specific collection based on the given ID.